Everyday Healthy Eating: Is Watermelon Good for Weight Loss?

 Snacks

-• Watermelon popsicles: Freeze pureed watermelon in popsicle molds for a guilt-free treat.
+• Watermelon popsicles: Freeze puréed watermelon in popsicle molds for a guilt-free treat.

-• Watermelon skewers: Skewer watermelon balls with cherry tomatoes, mozzarella, and basil leaves, then drizzle with balsamic reduction.
+• Watermelon skewers: Skewer watermelon balls with cherry tomatoes, mozzarella, and basil leaves.
+Then drizzle with balsamic reduction.

 Moderating your intake